ErikOSorensen/StatsOkonomen/content/post/2023-03-10-python-workshop/index.md

 3. **Building simple data structures**.
 Friday 2023-03-24 at 0900-1100 in FAIR-1.
 Building larger structures depend on breaking things down (more smaller pieces) but also bundling different pieces of data together (fewer but larger pieces).
 Running example: How to bundle numbers into vectors and matrices for simple linear algebra operations.
-4. **What are "libraries"" and how are they useful**.
+4. **What are "libraries" and how are they useful**.
 Friday 2023-03-24 at 1330-1530 in FAIR-1.
 Looking at the examples from sessions 1-3, is it possible to rely on the work of experts such that we can write more succinct and efficient code?
 Yes!
 We'll look at some of the popular libraries that would have been very useful for solving the example tasks from the workshop.